-Traditional wooden chalets celebrate spring with vibrant displays of geraniums bursting from flower boxes on every verandah, as the sound of cow bells echo through the lush green pastures at the foot of the iconic north face of the Eiger Mountain and breathtaking views from Grindelwald.
+Traditional wooden chalets celebrate spring with vibrant displays of geraniums bursting from flower boxes on every verandah.
+The sound of cow bells echo through the lush green pastures at the foot of the iconic north face of the Eiger Mountain.

 Staying in a Swiss Chalet

-Our home for the week was in Chalet Vebrunnenhaus, providing amazing views across the village, and surrounding mountains.
+Our home for the week was in Chalet Vebrunnenhaus.
+Our chalet provided amazing views across the village, and surrounding mountains.
 The peaks were still capped with snow in mid summer.
 The north face of the Eiger was so close you feel you can almost reach out and touch the peak.

-Our accommodation was immaculately presented, comfortable and a well equipped home for our family of six for the week.
-Switzerland can be notoriously expensive, but our chalet provided very cost effective accommodation for an extended family, also allowing us to self-cater with produce from the local market.
+Our accommodation was immaculately presented.
+It was a comfortable and well equipped home for our family of six for the week.
+Switzerland can be notoriously expensive.
+But our chalet provided very cost effective accommodation for an extended family.
+It also allowed us to self-cater with produce from the local market.

 We enjoyed a traditional Swiss/German meal at the nearby Hotel Blumlisalp on a couple of evenings, with many thanks to Google translate in helping us to interpret the German menu.

 Exploring the Eiger Jungfrau Region